 Panjabi and the Last Mile Health team played a key role in the 2013-16 West Africa Ebola epidemic, helping train over a thousand frontline and community health workers and support the government of Liberia to lead its national Ebola Operations Centre.
 Panjabi delivered testimony on the Ebola epidemic at the US Senate Foreign Relations Subcommittee.

 In response to COVID-19, he led Last Mile Health to support governments in Africa to train frontline health workers.
-He served as the advisor to former president Ellen Johnson Sirleaf in her role as the co-chair of the Independent Panel for Pandemic Preparedness and Response at the World Health Organization (WHO).
+He served as the advisor to former president Ellen Johnson Sirleaf as co-chair of the Independent Panel for Pandemic Preparedness and Response at the World Health Organization (WHO).
 Panjabi has cared for patients with COVID and urgent care needs.

 He is a graduate of the University of North Carolina School of Medicine, trained in internal medicine and primary care at Massachusetts General Hospital and Harvard Medical School, and received a master’s degree in public health in epidemiology from Johns Hopkins.
 He has served as a faculty member at the Harvard Kennedy School.